Small Pantry Makeover DIY (with Before + After)

 The best way to secure your vertical shiplap to the wall is by installing furring strips horizontally into the studs before installing the vertical shiplap.
 The shiplap boards will then be nailed into the furring strips!

-We actually didn’t use this method only because we didn’t want to sacrifice any space.
-To secure vertical shiplap without studs or furring strips, you can shoot two nails in (near each other) at different angles.
+We actually didn’t use this method only because we didn’t want to sacrifice even in inch of space in our small pantry.
+To install vertical shiplap without studs or furring strips, use two nails near each other that go in at different angles.
+You can see what I mean in the photos below!

 using a brad nailer at an angle for installing vertical shiplap